AlIsTeR-RlG/Dottify/README.md

 ## A note on data

-This repository doesn't ship with any sample albums, songs, or playlists — the database starts empty aside from any base setup created by the `bootstrap` command (e.g. permission groups).
+This repository doesn't ship with any sample albums, songs, or playlists.
+The database starts empty aside from any base setup created by the `bootstrap` command (e.g. permission groups).
 To see the app in action, sign up for an account through the web interface and start adding albums and songs yourself.

 ## URL reference